ndestor/VoipP2T/README.md

 - Documentation/VoipTAT - Presentation.pdf: Presentation of the software
 - Documentations/VoipTAT - Description Logiciel.pdf: Describe the logical architecture of the software
-- Documentations/VoipTAT - Guide utilisateur.pdf: Users Guide
+- Documentations/VoipTAT - Guide utilisateur.pdf: User-Guide manual

 For more informations, read documents present in "Documentations" dir.